Sandra Ziolkowski, PhD, MSc, BSc

 PSYCH 400 - Honors Seminar II

 A continuation of PSYCH 300, with an emphasis on the development of professional skills.
 Topics include the new information technologies, the publication process, ethical issues, and the application of research findings to real-world problems.
-Prerequisite: PSYCH 300.
-Restricted to, and required of, fourth-year students in the Arts Honors Psychology program.
+Prerequisite: PSYCH 300 and a committed Thesis Supervisor and approval of the Psychology Honors Advisor.
+Restricted to, and required of students in their second year in the Arts Honors Psychology program.
+Note: Must be taken twice in the second year in the Honors program.
 [Faculty of Arts]

 PSYCH 409 - Honors Seminar II